There are no affiliate links on PagePipe.

 But still, we recommend reading the whole thing anyway.
 Some people may then try gaming all silly 200 SEO factors.
 Don’t go there!

 Will these “tricks” help more than writing good content?

 Be calm.
 Good page ranking is within your reach if you:

-- You make text readable.
+You make text readable.
 What’s readable?
 Readability is the appearance or perception text may be easy to consume.
 That mean placing subhead and captions for skim readers.
 Use short words, short sentences, and short paragraphs.
 Then they will spend more time after skimming content cues and clues.
-Learn more about the best readability.

 The article doesn’t reveal the hierarchy of ranking factors.
 What matters most is the summary list at the very end.
 Many will never make it there.
 It requires a lot of boring scrolling to arrive at the real pithy basics.

 The author presents a shortlist at the end.
 These are the real fundamentals of what counts.
 They’re the most important Google ranking factors (or signals) according to the SEO article.
 But they aren’t explained in plain English.
 So we’ll attempt translating some more.

 This is other websites linking to yours.
 It’s them choosing to advertise your site’s valuable content for free.
 Again, relevant content is good writing about interesting things.
 So get rid of your dud articles and uninteresting posts.
 Don’t make site-noise diluting “user attention.”
 That’s simple positioning strategy 101.
 Referring domains is the biggest influence on SEO.
 If you game inbound links with a link farm or purchased backlinks – there’s bad news.
 When Google gets wise to your ploy, they’ll punish you.
 Even blacklist your site.
 That sharp retaliation indicates the significance of this “ranking factor.”
 No mercy.